jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 ### The vi Editor

-  On the other hand, the family of the __vi editor__ is not as extensive as Emacs beign focused more on extending the original ideas behind Thompson's editor.
-The __vi__ editor is written in C language but doesn't expose any of that programatically.
-It's history varies widely from that of Emacs because it was not a GNU sponsored proejct.
+  The other major family of stream editors is the __vi editor__ or just __vi__.
+The __vi editor__ took a different route than emacs as it had an intended differetn purpose.
+The creator of the __vi editor__ was [Bill Joy](https://en.wikipedia.org/wiki/Bill_Joy "Bill Joy") at UC Berkeley.
+His original intent was to extend the original ideas behind Ken Thompson's editor which was named *ed*.
+The __vi__ editor is written in C language but doesn't expose the language programatically unlike emacs which exposes its LISP interpreter to the user.
+The history of __vi__ varies widely from that of Emacs because __vi__ is not a GNU proejct.
 This book will focus on the __vi editor__ exclusively but not to the detriment of GNU Emacs or GNU Nano.

 The chart below shows the history of the __vi editor__.